 Basic photo editing is a simple task these days, and that’s due to the many free tools that have come along over the years.
-Now, not too long ago, a free image optimization tool popped up on the scene, and its called Ashampoo Photo Optimizer.
+Now, not too long ago, a free image optimization tool popped up on the scene, and it’s called Ashampoo Photo Optimizer.
 This is a big deal because usually, Ashampoo products require the payment of cash.
-Products from this company tend to be of high quality, so go in expecting the best in many aspects.
+Products from this company tend to be of high quality, so expect the best in many aspects.

 Now, from what we’ve seen via the official website, Ashampoo Photo Optimizer is 100 percent free.
-The only thing we hated a lot is the requirements to get the app up and running.
-You see, users must sign up to gain access to a free license key.
+The only thing we hated a lot was the requirements to get the app up and running.
+You see, users must sign up to access a free license key.

 Ashampoo Photo Optimizer For Windows PC

 The first thing you’ll notice is how great the Ashampoo software looks.
 Right away, it’s clear that this tool is not about advanced photo editing, but instead for simple tasks such as optimizing and resizing images, and that’s about it, to be honest.

 OK, so optimizing is extremely simple to accomplish here.
 Just click on File, then select Add File.
 Search for the photo you want to add to the program and hit Open.
 This is now the time to optimize your image to fit your needs.

 Bear in mind that optimization is automatic.
 Therefore, the user doesn’t have full control over the outcome.
 If you’re looking for full control, then Ashampoo Photo Optimizer is not for you in the slightest.

 2] Optimize your photo